core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The OSCORE Option" artwork-align="center"}

-The OSCORE option includes the OSCORE flag bits ({{compression}}), the Sender Sequence Number and the Sender ID when present ({{context}}).
+The OSCORE option includes the OSCORE flag bits ({{compression}}), the Sender Sequence Number, the Sender ID and the ID Context when present ({{context}}).
 The detailed format and length is specified in {{compression}}.
 If the OSCORE flag bits are all zero (0x00) the Option value SHALL be empty (Option Length = 0).
 An endpoint receiving a CoAP message without payload, that also contains an OSCORE option SHALL treat it as malformed and reject it.

 A successful response to a request with the OSCORE option SHALL contain the OSCORE option.
 Whether error responses contain the OSCORE option depends on the error type (see {{processing}}).